Updated 7-round 2025 Las Vegas Raiders NFL mock draft after Davante Adams trade

 facebooktwitterreddit

-The Las Vegas Raiders have multiple needs that need to be addressed in the 2025 NFL Draft, with the main focus being on finding a new quarterback to lead the franchise into the future.
+Here's some good news for the Las Vegas Raiders: After trading Davante Adams to the New York Jets, they have an extra pick to play with in the 2025 NFL Draft.
+The Raiders have multiple needs that must be addressed with draft picks, and the main focus will be finding a new quarterback to lead the franchise into the future.
 After a tumultuous season with Gardner Minshew under center, it’s clear that the Raiders need a fresh face at the position to revitalize their offense.
+Plus, they'll have some wide receiver needs to address with the loss of Adams.

 This seven-round mock draft aims to identify key prospects who can step in and make an immediate impact, while also addressing other positions of need to build a competitive roster.
 With the right picks, the Raiders can reshape their team for the future.